-On the Animal Health side, the company offers a wide range of products for livestock of the global food industry (eg. swine and poultry) and pets such as flea medication and a wide range of vaccinations for dogs and cats.
+On the Animal Health side, the company offers a wide range of products.
+For livestock of the global food industry (eg. swine and poultry) and pets such as flea medication.
+And also a wide range of vaccinations for dogs and cats.

 The key drivers for growth in their respective business segments are outlined below.

 Both graphics can be found in Merck’s Q4 2020 Earnings presentation.

 Merck’s current dividend yield as of 02/22/2021 is 3.47%.
 Right in the middle of other players in that space, and above their 5-year average yield of 2.95%.

 The following section will cover some history on and judge the sustainability of Merck’s dividend.
 By examining the payout ratio as well as its growth to determine whether the conglomerate makes a compelling case for dividend growth investors.

 Merck introduced a quarterly dividend with payouts in March, June, September, and December in 1970.
 Since then, Merck has slowly but steadily raised the dividends.
 With a prolonged period without dividend growth in the first decade of the 2000s.
 Ever since raising the dividend again with the payout in December 2011.
 Shareholders can look back on a 10-year dividend growth streak.
 Awarding the company the status of a US Dividend Challenger (Companies with Dividend Growth streaks between 5 and 10 years).